ePages-de/epages-devportal/_posts/2021/2021-11-25-why-onboarding-should-be-much-more-than-saying-hello-to-customers.md

 ## Good design needs no explanation

+Even though good design needs no explanation, it can still follow some guidelines.
+Therefore, we will have a look at some of them in the following section and outline the most important takeaways for an onboarding process.

 ### Dialogue principles

 Standards like the dialogue principles (as stated in [ISO 9241-110](https://www.iso.org/standard/38009.html){:target="_blank"}) provide helpful guidance for setting up an interface.